XanderGardner/cpp_advanced/om_study.md

 # How would you write a C program to check if a computer is little endian

 # What happens when a URL is typed into a browser and requres a redirect

+# What happens when you print to STDOUT

+# Heap class with ability to push/pop

+# Implement matching engine